Brahm’s Tams Drum Circle is a semi-informal gathering of drummers at Stanley Park’s Third Beach on sunny Tuesday evenings in the summer.

 If you find yourself walking along the Stanley Park Seawall near Third Beach on a sunny Tuesday in the late afternoon or evening, don’t be surprised to hear drumming.
 Lots of drumming!

-A hundred or more people turn out for the drumming on slow days.
+A hundred, sometimes more people, turn out for the drumming on slow days.
 Thousands turn out on busy sunny summer days.

-In the middle of the crowd will be a small group of musicians drumming away on their djembes (which are rope-tuned West African-style goblet drums played with one’s bare hands).
-With so many people it’s hard to see the drummers, but you know they’re there!
+In the middle of the crowd will be a small group of musicians drumming on their djembes (rope-tuned West African-style goblet drums played with the bare hands).
+With so many people, it’s hard to see the drummers, but you know they’re there!

-Also at the drumming events you can expect to see a police presence.
+Additionally, at the drumming events, you can expect a police presence.
 Police are usually at the edges, huddled in groups, at either end of the seawall as you approach the drumming venue.
 They are there to make sure things don’t get out of hand.
 Sometimes there are even police on horseback, just wandering up and down the beach.
 It’s a bit of a strange sight!

-The Brahm’s Tams Drum Circle is a free event and most interesting to watch and listen to.
+Brahm’s Tams Drum Circle is a free event that is both interesting to watch and listen to.
 People of all ages attend, although the crowd is predominantly young.
 Children attend, but not so many.
 It’s mostly young adults.

 About Brahm’s and the Drum Circle

-Tam-Tams is a free weekly gathering of drummers that jams at Mount Royal Park in Montreal, Quebec.
+Tam-Tams is a free weekly drumming gathering held at Mount Royal Park in Montreal, Quebec.
 Brahm Olszynko is a man who loved the Montreal drumming tradition and decided to bring it to the Lower Mainland.

-Brahm’s Tams Drum Circle is not a formal event and it’s not run by a non-profit society or other organization (at least not that we know of).
+Brahm’s Tams Drum Circle is not a formal event and is not run by a nonprofit society or other organization (at least not that we know of).
 It’s just an informal gathering of drumming enthusiasts that has become a fairly significant summer tradition.
 It’s free, it’s fun, and it happens when the weather is good.

 When not at the beach drumming his djembe, Brahm Olszynko works as a mobile massage therapist in Vancouver.